Salford Lads club

-The iconic Salford Lads Club have surpassed their fundraising goal of £250,000 to keep their lights on for future generations.
+The iconic Salford Lads Club has smashed its fundraising goal of £250,000 to keep the lights on for future generations.

 The fundraiser was launched in October, and was set up to combat the financial crisis that the youth centre has faced.

-The 121-year-old venue has now passed their goal reaching over £270,000 that has now ensured survival, thanks to the help of over 1,400 donations
+The 121-year-old venue has raised more than £270,000 which ensures its survival, thanks to the help of more than 1,400 donations

 The Salford landmark also saw donations from multiple fundraisers that included an auction of a Noel Gallagher guitar, £50,000 donated by The Smiths lead singer Morrisey and a £10,000 by Graham Nash.